matthewarucan/E-commerce-Analytics/README.md

 ## 1.3: Guiding Questions
 - **Which categories contribute most to revenue and overall sales performance?**
 - **Does offering free shipping influence total revenue and profit?**
-- **What percentage of sales come from repeat customers, and how do they impact profitability?**
 - **What periods (months, weeks, or days) see the highest and lowest sales?
-Are there any unexpected seasonal dips?**
 - **How do seasonality and specific holidays/events (e.g., Black Friday, Christmas, Back-to-School) impact purchasing behavior?**

 ---